colin-stubbs/compact_log/README.md

 - Updates the Merkle tree once for the entire batch
 - Returns SCTs only after certificates are incorporated in the tree
 - No background processing - certificates are immediately available for proofs

-This achieves both efficiency and an MMD of 0 because:

-1. STH-boundary versioning makes batch updates efficient
-2. Synchronous processing eliminates the post-SCT "merge" phase entirely
-3. Bounded submission latency - max 500ms wait, but often less with high traffic

 ### Traditional vs CompactLog Timing